Colonial history of the United States: Other New England

 Providence Plantation was founded in 1636 by Roger Williams on land provided by Narragansett sachem Canonicus.
 Williams was a Puritan who preached religious tolerance, separation of Church and State, and a complete break with the Church of England.
 He was banished from the Massachusetts Bay Colony over theological disagreements, and he and other settlers founded Providence Plantation based on an egalitarian constitution providing for majority rule "in civil things" and "liberty of conscience" in religious matters.
 In 1637, a second group including Anne Hutchinson established a second settlement on Aquidneck Island, also known as Rhode Island.

 Other colonists settled to the north, mingling with adventurers and profit-oriented settlers to establish more religiously diverse colonies in New Hampshire and Maine.
-These small settlements were absorbed by Massachusetts when it made significant land claims in the 1640s and 1650s, but New Hampshire was eventually given a separate charter in 1679.
+These small settlements were absorbed by Massachusetts when it made significant land claims in the 1640s and 1650s.
+New Hampshire was eventually given a separate charter in 1679 against the wishes of the ruling Puritans.
 Maine remained a part of Massachusetts until achieving statehood in 1820.